AbdelrahmanSamha/Exponent-FSMD-with-LCD-controller-in-verilog/README.md

 the main feature of this project is a Static LCD controller. the LCD controller is found in abd_lcd_initializer.v Do NOT modify the states that contian :
-En signal
+En signal,
-RS signal
+RS signal,
-Counter for delay
+Counter for delay.

 the only thing you need to change is case statement which is in the SEND_CHAR state. the programmer must also change the limits of char_index accross the file, depending on how many characters they want to display.